Why It’s Important To Eat Right For You (And How To Go About creating a personal nutrition plan)

 personal nutrition plan - vegetable selection

-This shouldn’t be about deprivation, but instead about substituting for something else that will provide you with similar nutrition.
+This shouldn’t be about deprivation, but about substituting something else that provides similar nutrition.
 For example, if you think dairy might be causing you problems, try swapping to dairy-free alternatives such as almond milk, coconut milk, and nut-based cheeses.

-You could also consider getting some food sensitivity testing done, which will provide a detailed analysis of the foods causing you problems.
+You could also consider getting food sensitivity testing, which will provide a detailed analysis of the foods causing you problems.

 There are answers to ongoing pain and discomfort from eating food, and this type of testing could really help you gain some clarity.
-Remember also that getting your diet right will help you progress closer to your weight loss goals.
+Remember that getting your diet right will help you progress toward your weight loss goals.

 Is food sensitivity testing the same as food allergy testing?